wp-plugins/awesome-flickr-gallery-plugin/README.txt

 Donate link: http://www.ronakg.com/projects/awesome-flickr-gallery-wordpress-plugin/
 Tags: awesome, gallery, flickr, photo, image, slideshow, colorbox, portfolio, group, photoset, yahoo, slider, thumbnail, images
 Requires at least: 3.0
-Tested up to: 3.3.1
+Tested up to: 3.4.2
 Stable tag: 3.3.3
 License: GPLv2 or later

-Create a photo gallery of your Flickr photos on your WordPress enabled WebSite enabling you to customize it the way you like it.
+Create a photo gallery of your Flickr photos on your WordPress enabled Website enabling you to customize it the way you like it.

 == Description ==